Creative Writing MSc

 Featured funding

-You do not need to apply for this scholarship – all eligible candidates who apply for the programme by Monday 6 May 2024 will be considered for them and contacted if successful.
+You do not need to apply for this scholarship – all eligible candidates who apply for the programme by early May 2025 are likely to be considered for the scholarship and will be contacted if successful.

 Search for scholarships and funding opportunities: